 - Uplift and support the communities in which we operate.

 General vessel traffic is the heart of Namport’s business.
 Between 2,000 and 2,250 vessels visit the ports of Walvis Bay and Lüderitz and handles approximately 5 million tonnes of cargo per annum.

 The new container terminal at the Port of Walvis Bay was officially inaugurated on 2 August 2019 and operationalised by 24 August 2019.
 This increased the throughput capacity to 750,000 TEUs (twenty-foot-equivalent unit) per annum.

 CROSS-BORDER CARGO IMPORT/EXPORT

 The Namibian Ports handles an assortment of cross-border cargo imports and exports via four (4) main trade corridors Trans-Kalahari Corridor, Walvis Bay-Ndola-Lubumbashi Corridor, Trans-Cunene Corridor and Trans-Oranje Corridor connecting the Ports to the respective SADC markets namely; Zambia, DRC, Botswana, South Africa, Zimbabwe and Angola.

 VESSEL REPAIR FACILITY

 The global cruise-line industry has also grown steadily.
-The new container terminal makes provision for a dedicated, cruise-vessel berth.
-This development will facilitate an expansion of this market.
+The new container terminal makes provision for a dedicated passenger berth for accommodating cruise/passenger vessels at the Port of Walvis Bay.